Manishearth/manishearth.github.io/source/_posts/2015-05-23-container-types-in-rust-choosing-your-guarantees.markdown

 C++'s `shared_ptr` is similar to `Arc`, however in C++s case the inner data is always mutable.
 For semantics similar to that from C++, we should use `Arc<Mutex<T>>`, `Arc<RwLock<T>>`, or `Arc<UnsafeCell<T>>` (`UnsafeCell<T>` is a cell type that can be used to hold any data and has no runtime cost, but accessing it requires `unsafe` blocks).
-The last one should only be used if one is certain that the usage won't cause any memory safety.
+The last one should only be used if one is certain that the usage won't cause any memory unsafety.
 Remember that writing to a struct is not an atomic operation, and many functions like `vec.push()` can reallocate internally and cause unsafe behavior (so even monotonicity may not be enough to justify `UnsafeCell`)